 If you get injured in an accident at work, the onus is on your employer to record the accident details in the company’s accident book.
-A business with more than ten employees must keep an accident book and record any workplace accidents in it.
-Most companies of whatever size will usually have one anyway.
-The specific details to be registered are:
+A business with over ten employees must keep an accident book and record workplace accidents.
+Most companies of whatever size usually maintain an accident book, even if they are not required to by law.

 - The name of the person injured